What crimes render a noncitizen inadmissible according to the Immigration and Nationality Act?

 - Presence in the United States for noncitizens who were previously removed, unlawfully present noncitizens, noncitizens without permission or parole, noncitizens with false claims to citizenship, or noncitizens with lack of documentation to remain in the U.S.

 For many reasons, clients are often hesitant to contact attorneys because they think that attorneys charge a fee for everything they do.
-Our free initial consultation gives you a good opportunity to know your immigration options without an expensive consultation fee.
-Contact our experienced Los Angeles immigration attorneys today.
-[LINK TO CONTACT JCS]
+Some law firms offer a free initial consultation that give you a good opportunity to know your immigration options without an expensive consultation fee.
+So if you have been charged of money laundering, an experienced white collar crime attorney is a must-have.